-Additionally, with the G-Lide, connected to the G-Shock’s Move App, you can also send tide settings to the watch via the app, as well as having the ability to store training data on the phone.
+Additionally, with the G-Lide, connected to the G-Shock’s Move App, you can also send tide settings to the watch via the app, as well as have the ability to store training data on the phone.
 There are also one-way notifications via the mobile link which let you know about recent social media engagements, emails, and texts.
 However, unlike with full-fledged smartwatches, you cannot do anything more than receive basic notifications, meaning you cannot read the actual texts on the watch, for instance.

 Using the Watch

-A variety of display modes can be activated, although while the MODE and DISPLAY buttons on the left side of the case control much of this functionality, somewhat counterintuitively, to activate the surfer functions you need to first press the LAP button, then you can access the impressive tide graph, moon data, high and low tide times, and sunrise/sunset times screens.
+A variety of display modes can be activated, although while the MODE and DISPLAY buttons on the left side of the case-control much of this functionality, somewhat counterintuitively, to activate the surfer functions you need to first press the LAP button, then you can access the impressive tide graph, moon data, high and low tide times, and sunrise/sunset times screens.